February 20, 2026

 Conclusion

 Siloed healthcare systems create substantial operational challenges and heighten the risk of errors and security breaches, including unauthorized access to sensitive data.
 Therefore, data interoperability is crucial not only for meeting regulatory requirements but also for enabling a secure, real-time data exchange environment.
-By leveraging intelligent interoperability solutions, TPAs and PBMs can make well-informed, accurate decisions, leading to improved healthcare outcomes and enhanced operational efficiency.

 Ready to transform your interoperability strategy?
 Get in touch with AVIZVA today!